Developers

 Webhooks

-Webhooks push events to your endpoint as they happen: scan.recorded, qrcode.created, qrcode.destination_updated, qrcode.paused, and qrcode.expired.
-Configure endpoints in Dashboard → Webhooks (Business and Enterprise).
+Webhooks push events to your endpoint as they happen.
+Three events are available today: qrcode.created, qrcode.destination_changed, and qrcode.archived — fired whether the change came from the dashboard or the API.
+Configure https endpoints and pick their events in Dashboard → Webhooks (Business and Enterprise).

 Delivery